admiraltyio/multicluster-service-account/README.md

 ## Service Account Imports

 Service account imports tell the service account import controller to maintain a secret in the same namespace, containing the remote service account's namespace and token, as well as the URL and root certificate of the remote Kubernetes API, which are all necessary data to configure a Kubernetes client.
+The secret is formatted as a standard [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file, which most Kubernetes clients can understand.
 If a pod needs to call several clusters, it will use several service account imports, e.g.:

 ```yaml
 apiVersion: multicluster.admiralty.io/v1alpha1